 For starters, follow these guidelines to land your first freelancing job:

-• Charge a low fee to gain valuable industry experience.
-Your ultimate goal at this stage is to gain valuable experience that will help you charge premium service in the feature.
+- Charge a low fee to gain valuable industry experience.
+Your ultimate goal at this stage is to gain valuable experience that will help you provide premium service in the future.

-• Always monitor your email or job board message center for fast response.
-There are lots of freelancers competing to take the job; the quicker you respond, the better,
+- Constantly monitor your email or job board message center for a fast response.
+There are lots of freelancers competing to take the job; the quicker you respond, the better.

-• Focus on making your profile stand out, and tell your clients what you’re doing and what makes you the best choice for them.
+- Focus on making your profile stand out and on telling your clients what you do and why you’re the best choice for them.

 Networking with people of like minds in your industry will offer many opportunities.